Honors Options Information

 - After completion of thesis, participate in a conference with thesis evaluators.
 This conference is not graded, but intended to provide the evaluators with additional context when evaluating your written thesis document.

 For Non-Thesis Honors (NTH), you need to:

-- Know that the NTH option is not open to joint or combined wing concentrators, and there are no highest honors awarded with this option.
+- Know that the NTH option is not open to joint or MBB track concentrators, and there are no Highest Honors awarded with this option.